Tamir River

 The Northern Tamir starts between the Shalkhagiin Khoit mountain range and the Togoo Mountain in the Ikh-Tamir sum.
-The southern Tamir starts about 25 km to the south-west in the Bulgan sum at the end of the Khairkhny mountain range.
+The southern Tamir starts about 25 km to the south-west in the Bulgan sum at the end of the Khairkhnii mountain range.
 The two branches run a roughly north-eastern course up to their confluence at the sum center of Battsengel sum.

 The Tamir is a main tributary of the Orkhon River, which it meets in Ögii Nuur sum, opposite to the namesake Ögii Lake.